 A quick weekly check-in with yourself can assist you in noticing any changes in your ability to cope with the day-to-day.

-- How are my thoughts – am I worrying more, thinking I can’t cope?
+- What are my thoughts like – am I feeling self-doubt, confusion, difficulty concentrating?

 - How am I reacting to others?
 Am I short tempered, unable to focus, reaching for alcohol or comfort food more frequently?

-Choose a check-in buddy – someone you trust and can be honest with.
+One suggestion is to choose a check-in buddy - someone you trust and feel like you can be honest with.
 Set up times to support each other as often as you need to and build self-care plans to help.

-If you are at increased risk for skin cancer or have a family history, you should speak with your GP or skin specialist about having a skin check and for further information.
+If you believe you are at increased risk for skin cancer or have a family history, you should speak with your GP or skin specialist about having a skin check and for further information.

 Body Mass Index (BMI) and waist measurement checks

-BMI is one measurement used to determine whether you are in a healthy weight range for your height.
+BMI is a measurement that can give an estimate of whether you are in a healthy weight range for your height.8

 Men: Over 94cm (about 37 inches)* Women: Over 80cm (about 31.5 inches)*

 In addition to the above, your age, ethnicity, gender, and body composition are part of your health picture, along with other factors such as family history.2,8 It is recommended to speak with your GP about a comprehensive overview of your health and wellbeing.

 Women do not need to start having cervical screening tests until they turn 25.
-If you’re younger than 25, you are highly unlikely to have cervical cancer and have probably been vaccinated against HPV.
-The test is carried out by your GP every 5 years.
+If you’re younger than 25, you are highly unlikely to have cervical cancer.
+The test is carried out by your GP every 5 years.10